New guide to help organizations connect individuals with stimulus payment

-With the support of social service providers, community-based organizations, and nonprofits, millions of low-income and economically vulnerable people could access much needed financial relief designated by Congress under the to help people make ends meet during the COVID-19 pandemic.
+With the support of social service providers, community-based organizations, and nonprofits, millions of low-income and economically vulnerable people could access much needed financial relief designated by Congress under the CARES Act to help individuals make ends meet during the COVID-19 pandemic.

 The guide provides instructions for frontline staff on how to: